August 15, 2023

 Some commonly asked questions about the Non-Contributory State Pension are:

-Irish citizens receiving the Non-Contributory State Pension can get extra benefit payments while continuing to receive their pension entitlement.
+Irish employees receiving the Non-Contributory State Pension can get extra benefit payments while continuing to receive their pension entitlement.

 Some benefits include:

-Supplementary Welfare Allowance Scheme: A weekly payment made to individuals lacking sufficient income to cover their or their family's essential needs.
-From January 2024, it will be paid at a rate of:
+Supplementary Welfare Allowance Scheme: A weekly payment to individuals lacking sufficient income to cover their or their family's essential needs.
+From January 2025, it will be paid at a rate of:

-Living Alone Increase: An additional payment of €22 per week (no change in 2024) for individuals who live alone and receive a social welfare payment.
+Living Alone Increase: An additional €22 per week (no change in 2025) will be paid to individuals who live alone and receive a social welfare payment.

 Free Travel Pass: Provides free public transport services to those receiving specific social welfare payments.